Tensor sparsification via a bound on the spectral norm of random tensors: Bounding the spectral norm of random tensors

 We now prove the following lemma bounding the contribution of the spread vectors (term~(\ref{eqn:term2})) in our $\epsilon$-net construction. \begin{lem} Consider a $d$-mode tensor $\tensor A$ and let $\tensor H$ be the $d$-mode tensor after the Gaussian symmetrization argument as defined in Section~\ref{sxn:GaussianRandomTensor}.
 Let $\alpha$ be defined as in eqn.~(\ref{eqt::define alpha}).
 For all $q \geq 1$,

-assuming that $16\lambda n \geq \ln 2$. \end{lem} It is worth noting that the particular choice of the lower bound for $\lambda n$ is an artifact of the analysis and that we could choose smaller values for $\lambda n$ by introducing a constant factor loss in the above inequality. \begin{proof} Our strategy is similar to the one used in Lemma~\ref{prop::Control sparse vectors - final bound for expected norm of B(x,y) over B_20}.
-However, in this case, the construction of the $\frac{1}{2}$-net for the subspace $B_{2,\infty}$ is considerably more involved.
-Recall the definition of $B_{2,\infty}$:
+assuming that $\lambda \leq 1/64$. \end{lem} It is worth noting that the particular choice of the upper bound for $\lambda$ is an artifact of the analysis and that we could choose bigger values for $\lambda$ by introducing a constant factor loss in the above inequality.